Call now in confidence immediate help & advice 24/7

 What Happens at a Drug and Alcohol Rehab in Cardiff or Near Cardiff?

-Addiction is not considered a ‘choice’ or ‘moral failing’ on behalf of the addiction sufferer – so the focus of rehab is always on returning agency to the patient.
+Drug and alcohol addiction is not considered a ‘choice’ or ‘moral failing’ on behalf of the drug or alcohol addiction sufferer – so the focus of drug and alcohol rehab is always on returning agency to the patient.

 At a drug and alcohol rehab in Cardiff, patients will undergo a personalised recovery programme to optimise their responsiveness to recovery methods.
-Personalised programmes are far more effective at achieving recovery than those that aren’t tailored.
+Personalised drug and alcohol rehab programmes are far more effective at achieving recovery than those that aren’t tailored to the individual.

 This is because personalised programmes identify each variable of someone’s addiction and treat it in a unique way.
 Each addiction is different in its severity, cause, and substance, therefore each addiction requires a different method of treatment.